• Skip to main content

 Barbera wine is one of Italy’s many prized wines, though it’s starting to see cultivation elsewhere in places like California.
 It’s said to have been around since the 7th century, making it one of the older varieties out there.
 The grape is grown on large vineyards in numerous quantities and is usually stored in large oak barrels.

-Barbera lot more acidic than other red wine varieties and combined with the fact that its taste is reminiscent of strawberry and cherry, it ends up tasting quite juicy.
-While the tannin levels in Barbera are low, the oak barrels that store it can end up adding some of the substance in it, so keep that in mind.
+Barbera is a lot more acidic than other red wine varieties and combined with the fact that its taste is reminiscent of strawberry and cherry, it ends up tasting quite juicy.
+While the tannin levels in Barbera are low, the oak barrels that store it can end up adding some of the substance to it, so keep that in mind.

 Schiava